bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 It has several advantages:

 - No need to name or organize files.
-- No need to wait for disk: load the data straight from the network into your data analysis.
+- No need to write a copy to your local disk and then read it into your program.
+Instead, load the data straight from the network into your data analysis.
 (Disks are often the slowest things we deal with in computing.)

 ```{code-cell} ipython3
 c['examples/xraydb/C/edges']